PF Flyers: Previous models

-In 2015, PF Flyers launched their "Made in USA" collection; handmade in Boston, Massachusetts, to commemorate the 20th-century American-Made PF Flyers.
+In 2015, P.F.
+Flyers launched their "Made in USA" collection; handmade in Boston, Massachusetts, to commemorate the 20th-century American-Made P.F.
+Flyers.
 Made in USA models include the "Center" and "Windjammer".
-On December 4, 2020, New Balance stated it will close its Boston plant in February 2021; thus leading to the discontinuation of the PF Flyers "Made in USA" collection.
+On December 4, 2020, New Balance stated it will close its Boston plant in February 2021; thus leading to the discontinuation of the P.F.
+Flyers "Made in USA" collection.